 Building a Community Air Monitoring Network Using Low Cost Sensors in South Gate

-The South Gate Community Environmental Action Team (CEHAT) and the South Coast Air Quality Management District (SCAQMD) are collaborating on a project where SCAQMD provided the community of South Gate with air quality sensors to gain a better and more accurate understanding of air quality in South Gate neighborhoods.
-The sensors have been distributed to residents throughout the community to collect data on particulate matter (PM 2.5), ozone, and other air pollutants.
-Sensors are mounted outdoors and require a wireless internet connection.
-The local-scale data produced by these sensors are available online.
+The South Gate Community Environmental Action Team (CEHAT) is collaborating with the South Coast Air Quality Management District (SCAQMD) to provide residents of the South Gate community with air quality sensors that measure particulate matter (including PM 2.5), ozone and other air pollutants.
+The sensors are mounted outdoors and monitored remotely.
+The information produced by the sensors is available here: